collections_bookmark Part of Commander Legends: Battle for Baldur's Gate

 Format

-Rogue's Passage appears in 23% of tracked Commander decks, and 77% of drawn copies are played before the game ends, with a median first activation on turn 5.0.
+Rogue's Passage sits in 23% of tracked Commander decks, and when a copy reaches a player's hand, 78% of the time it gets played before the game ends, median on turn 5.

 At a glance